Randy Bachman: 2000s

 By the summer of 2005, Bachman began hosting the coast-to-coast radio show Vinyl Tap on CBC Radio One.
 For the show, he played audio recordings, primarily Classic rock music, while reminiscing about personal encounters with famous artists and musicians from his 50-year career in rock music.
-The show ran for 16 seasons with its final episode on Canada Day, July 1, 2021, after it was cancelled by CBC, though Bachman said he planned to take the program to another broadcaster or turn it into a podcast.
+The show ran for 16 seasons with its final episode on Canada Day, July 1, 2021.
+After this cancellation by CBC, Bachman said he planned to take the program to another broadcaster or turn it into a podcast.

 On July 2, 2005, Bachman performed at the Canadian leg of the global Live 8 mega-concert organized by Bob Geldof.
-In 2008, he was made an Officer of the Order of Canada.
+In 2008, Bachman was made an officer of the Order of Canada.

 Bachman continued his career touring with the Randy Bachman Band, as well as the Bachman-Cummings Band.
-During this time he featured in a theater-styled show called "Every Song Tells A Story", where he performed live and unplugged with his band, often telling the stories behind writing his most famous from the 1960s and 1970s.
-Bachman and Burton Cummings performed throughout Canada as Bachman & Cummings in the summer of 2006, while on tour with The Carpet Frogs.
+During this time he featured in a theater-styled show called "Every Song Tells A Story", where he performed live and unplugged with his band, often telling the stories behind writing his most famous songs from the 1960s and 1970s.
+Bachman and Burton Cummings performed throughout Canada as Bachman & Cummings in the summer of 2006, while on tour with the Carpet Frogs.
 Bachman and Fred Turner completed a new Bachman & Turner album that was released in September 2010.
-The album's single titled "Rollin' Along", was released in June 2010 on iTunes.
+The album's single, titled "Rollin' Along", was released in June 2010 on iTunes.
 The pair launched a two-year world tour (2010–2011) under their Bachman & Turner moniker, beginning at the Sweden Rock Festival in June 2010.
 Other confirmed dates included the High Voltage Festival in London, UK, in July 2010 and the Manitoba Homecoming Event in Winnipeg, Manitoba.
-The pair released the next single, "Rock n' Roll Is the Only Way Out" on their official website.
+The pair released the next single "Rock n' Roll Is the Only Way Out" on their official website.

 The 2010s

 Bachman was inducted into Canada's Walk of Fame for the second time, now as a solo artist, in 2012.
 In June 2015, he received SOCAN's Lifetime Achievement Award.
 In 2014, he released a home video package of his "Every Song Tells A Story" performances, which includes an occasional accompanying symphonic orchestra.

 In 2015, he released an album titled Heavy Blues from his newly-formed band, Bachman.
-The album was influenced by classic 1960s blues rock and features musical contributions from other musicians including: Neil Young, Joe Bonamassa, Peter Frampton, Robert Randolph, and Jeff Healey.
+The album was influenced by classic 1960s blues rock and features musical contributions from other musicians, including Neil Young, Joe Bonamassa, Peter Frampton, Robert Randolph, and Jeff Healey.
 Later in March 2018, Bachman released a tribute to George Harrison containing versions of the latter's hits.
 The album featured one original song titled "Between Two Mountains", and also featured Walter Trout on the album's version of "While My Guitar Gently Weeps".

 Randy and Fred Turner continued to tour as Bachman & Turner through 2018, when Fred amicably retired.